scuzzydude/asimov/asimov.md

 Satoshi Nakamoto's brilliant engineering of bitcoin opened a whole new world and freed us from dependence on government and banks.
 Governments never dealt with the ethical side of money.
 Money is exchange of value.
 Warfare is a difference in values between peoples and cultures.
 Before we take our money completely into our own hands, we ought to find common values across all people.
 It is simple -- if what you value is gold, people are less valuable.
 If what you value is hash rate or energy, then both people and the environment are less valuable.

-I made a crack about the U.S. Dollar not being backed by anything but the full faith of the government, which wasn't any better than bitcoin being backed by mathematics.
+I made a crack about the dollar not being backed by anything but the full faith of the government, which wasn't any better than bitcoin backed by mathematics.
 Well, that's not true at all.
 The United States Government is me.
 It's me and my parents and my children and my neighbors, Americans by birth or by choice.
 It's backed by our common values as Americans.
 As the year 2020 clearly revealed, we are a divided people, we have extremes of opinions on every axis, and there are few things we can all get on the same page about.

 There is one common value that Americans share, and we willingly share this value with every human being on this planet, no matter where you were born or what passport you carry.
 This common value is embraced voluntarily and with conviction by 99.9% of all Americans and 100% of all Texans.

 It is this value that gives me the righteousness to state, genius belongs to humanity.

-Let's say I'm at a dinner party with a bunch of fancy artsy people.[^119] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only people who get to look at it are the other rich scumbags he invites on his ski trips.
+Let's say I'm at a dinner party with a bunch of fancy artsy people.[^121] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only people who get to look at it are the other rich scumbags he invites on his ski trips.
 My response would be "*Should I bow or curtsey now, your worshipfulness?*"

 While I fully concede to the rich their wealth gives them access to private jets, yachts, and adventure flights into shallow outer space, I won't concede that they have the right to keep works of genius from me or my children.
 That's too much like blood royalty.